The threshold conjecture for the energy critical hyperbolic Yang--Mills equation: Proof of the Threshold Theorem and the Dichotomy Theorem

-This is similar but simpler, as we no longer need to truncate the data for $A$ and instead is to work directly with $A$.
-For this we choose $R$ large enough sot that the outer energy of $A$ is small,
+{\em (ii) The non-scattering scenario.} This is similar but simpler, as we no longer need to truncate the data for $A$ and instead we may work directly with $A$.
+For this we choose $R$ large enough so that the outer energy of $A$ is small,

 and then work with the translated connection $A(t-R,x)$.
 This satisfies the conditions (2),(3) in Lemma~\ref{l-final} for $t \in [R,\infty)$.
 From this point on, the bound \eqref{X-en} must hold for all large enough $t$.
 Hence the hypothesis of Theorem~\ref{thm:no-null} is satisfied for $\tA$ all large enough $t$.
-This shows that the connection $A$ admits a caloric representation in $[t,\infty]$, which is also energy dispersed.
+This shows that the connection $A$ admits a caloric representation in $[t,\infty]$, which is also energy dispersed (in the case of Theorem~\ref{t:threshold}, we have smallness of the energy dispersion in the original gauge, thanks to the uniqueness of the caloric gauge).
 Thus we can apply the energy dispersed result in Theorem~\ref{t:ED} in $[t,\infty)$ and conclude that $A \in S^1([t,\infty))$, i.e., the desired scattering result.